September 28, 2014

 Update Feb 2022

 A few months ago I switched to Nicepage and never regretted it.
 No coding needed whatsoever, totally free positioning of objects, independent from the grid and numerous features that its competition lacks.
 Absolutely the top of the bill for beginners, advanced users and UX designers.
 Check out my blog entry about the awsome Nicepage program.
 Their developers update the program at an enormous pace, so it gets even better really fast.
 Nicepage offers total freedom of placing objects anywhere on the page without having to write a single line of code, among a shipload of other very attractive functions.
 This truly enables web 3.0 design with minimal effort and maximal result.
+Nicepage also offers a plugin that allows to integrate websites in Wordpress, which means designers become totally independent from the Wordpress functions and build beautiful websites of their own.
 Creative webdesigners that have little or no coding skills should most definitely check out the magnificent Nicepage program!
-If you want to get a proper idea of the possibilities and use of Nicepage, take a peek at this video: https://www.youtube.com/watch?v=8iHl--K4XPs
+If you want to get a proper idea of the possibilities and use of Nicepage, take a peek at this video: https://www.youtube.com/watch?v=8iHl--K4XPs The only disadvantage of Nicepage is that it is dead slow from time to time, but the abundance of features still makes it the best and most versatile website builder available.
+When the world is offered a ton of options without coding skills already, moving towards AGI that currently is under development will make things even easier still.
+AGI is said to make coding superfluous all together, meaning that you should be able to do many things, including coding, that required the ability to code just a short while ago.
+If you haven't yet tried this program, download the trial version and give it a go.
+You won't be sorry.

 April 23, 2014